 Ola Abu Al Ghaib serves on the boards of directors for the Disability Rights Fund and the Disability Rights Advocacy Fund as the Compliance Officer.
 She was initially nominated to the Disability Rights Fund Global Advisory Panel by the Arab Organization of Disabled People.
 Ola is currently the Global Head of Influencing, Impact and Learning at Leonard Cheshire Disability.
 Previously, she was the Regional Disability Rights and Advocacy Coordinator and Musawa Project Manager for the Middle East Regional Office of Handicap International.
 She is also the Founder and Chairperson of Stars of Hope Center, a Disabled Persons’ Organization, in the Occupied Territories, which focuses on empowerment of women with disabilities and creation of an enabling environment that guarantees their full social integration and participation as citizens.
 Ola has spent her life advocating for the rights of persons with disabilities.
 She has worked with the German Organization for the Disabled, CARE International, and the Swedish Organization of Persons with Disabilities International (SHIA).
 She has an M.A. in Project Management from Birzeit University.
 Ola was selected as an Agent of Change by the Worldwide Network on Disability and Human Rights (an entity managed by SHIA) in 2006; and elected as an Ashoka Fellow in 2007.

 Kai Dickerson serves on the boards of directors for the Disability Rights Fund and the Disability Rights Advocacy Fund as Treasurer.
 Kai is a vice president at State Street, a global financial services organization, and has held positions in mutual fund and private equity operations, management, strategy and analytics.
-Kai was chairperson of the Disability Awareness Alliance, an employee network that aims to raise awareness, community engagement, and advocate for employees who are impacted by disability.
+Kai was chairperson of the Disability Awareness Alliance, an employee network that aims to raise awareness, community engagement, and advocates for employees who are impacted by disability.
 Kai has an Associate in Science degree from New England College of Business and Finance.

 Andrew Ferren serves on the boards of directors for the Disability Rights Fund and the Disability Rights Advocacy Fund as Clerk.
 Andy is a partner at Goulston & Storrs, a law firm based in Boston with offices in New York City and Washington, DC.
 As a specialist in commercial transactions and intellectual property law, he handles a wide range of business matters for established and emerging companies, non-profit organizations, closely-held businesses, and individual entrepreneurs.
 Andy devotes much of his time to pro bono work and the representation of non-profit clients, including several whose missions are international in scope.
 In addition to DRF, these organizations include Endeavor Global, YouthBuild International, Oxfam America, and Fair Trade USA.
 Andy has served on the Advisory Council of Fair Trade USA since 2004.
 He is a graduate of Harvard College and the University of Chicago Law School.